 Strawberry Quinoa Balsamic Salad

-Sweet and salty strawberry quinoa balsamic salad!
-With crunchy cucumber, sweet berries, dreamy mozzarella and balsamic for finishing!
-Perfect as a main or side dish.
+Sweet and salty, this strawberry quinoa balsamic salad is packed with crunchy cucumber, sweet berries, mozzarella and balsamic for finishing!
+It’s excellent as a main topped with a protein of choice or as a side.
+Gluten free and vegetarian.

 Let’s start the week off with a super pretty salad.